astronomer/docs/learn/airflow-sql.md

 You can install `gusty` in your Airflow environment by running `pip install gusty` from your command line.
 Astro CLI users can use the package by adding `gusty` to your `requirements.txt` file.

-Once you've installed `gusty` in your Airflow environment, you can turn your SQL files into Airflow tasks by adding YAML instructions specifying which operator to use and operator-level parameters at the start of the SQL file.
+Once you've installed `gusty` in your Airflow environment, you can turn your SQL files into Airflow tasks by adding YAML instructions specifying which operator to use and operator-level parameters at the start of the SQL file, referred to as the "frontmatter".
+The frontmatter is the section at the top of the SQL file encased in `---`.

 The example below shows how to turn a simple SQL statement into an Airflow task using the PostgresOperator with the `postgres_default` connection ID.
 This SQL file `task_1.sql` defines a task that will only run once `task_0` of the same DAG has completed successfully.